-Pacific white-sided dolphin (Lagenorhynchus obliquidens).
+Pacific white-sided dolphin (Lagenorhynchus obliquidens) leap above the ocean waves.
 Click image for larger view and image credit.

-Deployment of the current meter (Acoustic Doppler Current Profiler) off the aft deck of the Research Vessel Western Flyer.
+Cruise participants deploy the acoustic Doppler current profiler (a type of current meter) from the aft deck of the research vessel Western Flyer.
 Click image for larger view and image credit.

 Welcome Aboard